Taimoor Tariq

 Research

-My primary interests lie in the intersection of vision science and computer graphics.
-More specifically, I work on understanding, quantifying and maximizing PERCEIVED visual realism for capture (camera processing pipeline), synthesis (rendering/graphics pipeline) and display (computational display).
-The long term goals I aim to push towards are; to advance our fundemental understanding of human visual perception, and apply this understanding to enable real-time immersive display techniques (VR/AR) that are indistunguisbile from the real-world.
+My primary interests lie in the intersection of vision science and real-time computer graphics.
+More specifically, I work on understanding, quantifying and maximizing perceptual realism and quality (with constituents such as spatial quality, dynamic range, depth, motion and color) for real-time image/video capture (computational photography), synthesis (rendering/graphics) and display (computational display).
+The long term goals I aim to push towards are:

 Recent News